emanchado/lyre/README.md

 * Catch API response errors in the frontend, esp. when trying to upload new stuff (check right types, too?)
 * Reorder scenes
 * Map markers for characters?
-* Mark unsent map bits?
+* Highlight unsent map bits?

 Credits
 -------